7 Things You Need to Know Before the 2018 Oscars

 6. Gal Gadot, Chadwick Boseman and Sandra Bullock will present

-Didn't see your favorite star on the nominations list?
-There's a chance he or she could be presenting.
-Gal Gadot form Wonder Woman, Chadwick Boseman from Black Panther and Mahershala Ali from Spider-Man: Into the Spider-Verse are just a few of the "super" celebrities presenting on Sunday.
-Sandra Bullock, Emma Stone, Viola Davis, Emily Blunt, Dave Chapelle and Jane Fonda are expected to hand out awards, as well.
+Don't see your favorite star on the nominations list?
+There's a chance he or she is presenting.
+Gal Gadot from Wonder Woman, Chadwick Boseman from Black Panther and Mahershala Ali from Spider-Man: Into the Spider-Verse are just a few of the "super" celebrities presenting on Sunday.
+Sandra Bullock, Emma Stone, Viola Davis, Emily Blunt, Dave Chappelle and Jane Fonda are expected to hand out awards, as well.
 In addition, Warren Beatty and Faye Dunaway are reportedly returning to the stage to present Best Picture after last year's mix-up.

 7. It all starts Sunday 8:00 p.m.
 ET/5:00 pm EST on ABC

 The 90th Academy Awards airs Sunday, Mar.
 4 at 8:00 p.m.
-EST/5:00 p.m.
-EST on ABC.
+ET/5:00 p.m.
+PT on ABC.
 You can also stream the award show through ABC Go and the ABC app.
 In addition, subscription-based services like YouTube TV, Sling TV, DirecTV and Playstation Vue are streaming the Oscars through ABC.

 This content is available customized for our international audience.
 Would you like to view this in our US edition?